-Information as to the operations which may cause deterioration of natural habitats or the habitats of species, or disturbance of species, for which the site has been designated, is provided in light of what English Nature knows about current activities and patterns of usage at the Exe Estuary European marine site.
-English Nature expects that the information on current activities and patterns of usage (which was used to derive table 4) will be supplemented as part of the process of developing the management of the site through further discussion with the relevant authorities.
-The option of zoning this information may be appropriate.
+Information as to the operations which may cause deterioration of natural habitats or the habitats of species, or disturbance of species, for which the site has been designated, is provided in light of what English Nature knows about current activities and patterns of usage at the Northumbria Coast European marine site.
+The information on current activities and patterns of usage (which was used to derive table 4) may be supplemented as part of the process of developing the management of the site and through further discussion with the relevant authorities.
 As such, it is important that future consideration of this advice by relevant authorities and others takes account of changes in the usage patterns that have occurred at the site, over the intervening period, since the advice was issued.
 In contrast, the information provided in this advice on the sensitivity of interest features or sub-features (Table 5) is relatively stable and will only change as a result of an improvement in our scientific knowledge, which will be a relatively long term process.
 Advice for sites will be kept under review and may be periodically updated through discussion with relevant authorities and others to reflect significant changes in our understanding of sensitivity together with the potential effects of plans and projects on the marine environment.